googleNewIconwhatsapp iconTwitterIconinstagramIcon

 These are the steps that you have to follow while applying for a nursing job in the UK.
 From reading the above-mentioned steps you have seen the NHS organization so read below to understand what is their pay band.

-Nurse Salary Comparison between India vs UK
+Nurse Salary Comparison Between India vs UK

 Position

-Monthly Nurse salary in India (INR)
+Monthly Nurse Salary in India (INR)

-Monthly Nurse Salary in UK (INR)
+Monthly Nurse Salary in the UK (INR)

 Senior Nurse/ GNM